Fodor's Expert Review Slave Huts

 The salt industry's history is revealed in Rode Pan, the site of two groups of tiny slave huts.
-The white huts is on the right side of the road, opposite the salt flats; the second grouping, called the red slave huts stretches across the road toward the island's southern tip.
-During the 19th century, slaves working the salt pans by day and slept in the cramped huts.
-Each Friday afternoon they walked seven hours to Rincon to weekend with their families, returning each Sunday.
+The white huts are on the right side of the road, opposite the salt flats; the second grouping, called the red slave huts, stretches across the road toward the island's southern tip.
+During the 19th century, slaves worked the salt pans by day and slept in the cramped huts.
+Each Friday afternoon they walked many hours to Rincon to weekend with their families, returning each Sunday.
 The Red Slave area is a popular dive spot during low wind and calm seas.
 When the wind is strong and waves prevail, the local windsurf posse heads to Red Slave to catch the swell.